 Skin Flooding for Acne

-Contrary to popular belief, acne-prone skin can be dry as well as oily, and sometimes we can start with oily skin and then dehydrate it through harsh acne treatments.
-Adding moisture back to the skin without causing breakouts can be a tricky balance, as many rich and heavy creams that soothe our skin can also clog our pores
+Contrary to popular belief, acne-prone skin can be dry as well as oily, and sometimes we can dehydrate oily skin through harsh acne treatments.
+Adding moisture back to the skin without causing breakouts can be a tricky balance, as many rich and heavy creams that soothe our skin can also clog our pores.

-Skin flooding can be a great way to hydrate acne-prone skin, particularly when it has been sensitized by too many active ingredients and it therefore craves moisture.
+Skin flooding can be a great way to hydrate acne-prone skin, particularly when it has been sensitized by too many active ingredients, and craves moisture.

 Here are six ways that skin flooding can be beneficial if you are acne-prone: